Wood screws

 Brass.
 Raised countersunk head.
 Type TKFS.
 Art nr 7006

-Bold = In stock, O = Untreated, N = Nickel-plated
+Bold = In stock, Thin style = available with delivery time, O = Untreated, N = Nickel-plated

 Through-bolt + nipple7020